 b.
 Analyse possible causes of medical practice variations;

 c.
 Explore policy options to reduce unwarranted variations and improve resource allocation.

 Medical practice varies both across and within countries, and the variation often does not seem to be related to differences in needs.
 These variations in medical practice include the possibility of overuse and underuse of certain health services, raising important policy implications regarding the quality, efficiency and equity in health service delivery.

 Medical practice variations persist across and within countries.
 For instance:

-- The probability of receiving a CT scan examination is almost four times higher in the United States than in the United Kingdom (OECD Health Data 2012).
+- The probability of receiving a CT scan examination is almost four times higher in the United States than in the United Kingdom (OECD Health Statistics 2013).
 Within England, CT exam rates are however three times greater in certain primary care trusts than in others (NHS Atlas of variations in health care, 2011).

 - The percentage of caesarean sections is almost three times greater in Mexico and Italy compared with the Netherlands.
 But within the Netherlands, the percentage of unplanned caesarean sections may vary by four times across hospitals (National Institute for Public Health and the Environment, 2010).

 Variations in medical practice are not always bad.
 They can respond to differences in patient preferences and may also promote innovation in health care.
 Nevertheless, some medical practice variations raise serious issues about the quality, efficiency and equity in health care delivery.